rkingruby/spring-petclinic-microservices-opentelemetrysample/README.md

 Looking to add Grafana Tempo to the stack in future as tracing backend as it integrates with Grafana.

 All thanks and credits to the original Spring Microservices Petclinic creators.
 Most of the documentation is borrowed from that.
-I have only added the OpenTelemetry agent to demonstrate it's ease of use and instrumentation in microservices monitoring.
+I have only added the OpenTelemetry agent v1.23 to demonstrate it's ease of use and instrumentation in microservices monitoring.
+The jar is placed in the docker directory.

-For the latest updates and version of the agent, please visit https://opentelemetry.io/docs/instrumentation/java/automatic/
+For more info and latest version of the agent, please visit https://opentelemetry.io/docs/instrumentation/java/automatic/

 =======